 A sash or double hung window is similar to a sliding window, but the action is vertical rather than horizontal.
 Sash windows feature two window panes; a fixed upper pane and a moveable lower pane can be pushed upward within the frame.

 A Casement style window is similar to an awning style, but rather than opening from the bottom and hinges on the top, a casement will open from the side with the hinges on either the left or right side of the frame.

-Casement windows, as they have a similar operating mechanism to the awning styles are compatible with a vast range of locks, such as cable restrictors and window winders.
+As they have a similar operating mechanism to the awning styles, casement windows are compatible with a vast range of locks, such as cable restrictors and window winders.